 Q: Are the youngest children required to wear masks?
 How do you get young children to follow distancing protocols and mask wearing?

 Yes.
 Teachers are working with students in age-appropriate ways to ensure safety.
-We are aware of the SEL implications on this, and we are addressing this further.

 Q: For in-person schooling, do students get mask breaks and what do they look like?